Install from CRAN

 plot(m1)

-Setting use_observed_MSS parameter to TRUE in the shorts::model_tether() function also allows you to use observed peak velocity as MSS.
+Setting use_observed_MSS parameter to TRUE in the shorts::model_tether() function also allows you to use observed peak velocity as MSSMSS.

-In the case when distance is not centered at zero, use shorts::model_tether_DC() which also estimated the distance correction (DC) parameter, serving as model intercept (for more info see Using corrections section):
+In the case when distance is not centered at zero, use shorts::model_tether_DC() which also estimated the distance correction (DCDC) parameter, serving as model intercept (for more info see Using corrections section):

 # This creates sprint trace